MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/datapower-as-authorization-server.md

 ## Setup
 ### Preliminary steps
-1. Create a key pair for the DataPower SSL certificate with a public key named **azserver-sscert.pem** and a private key named **azserver-privkey.pe**m.
+1. Create a key pair for the DataPower SSL certificate with a public key named **azserver-sscert.pem** and a private key named **azserver-privkey.pem**.
 The exact procedure for creating the SSL key pair for production depends on your certificate authority, and therefore cannot be documented here.
 However, during development you can run the following commands from a command-line terminal to create a self-signed certificate:

     ```bash
     openssl req -x509 -newkey rsa:4096 -keyout azserver-privkey.pem -out azserver-sscert.pem -days 365 -nodes